Research and development

 All users have been granted equal access to official statistics: dissemination dates of official statistics are announced in advance and no user category (incl.
 Eurostat, state authorities and mass media) is provided access to official statistics before other users.
 Official statistics are first published in the statistical database.
 If there is also a news release, it is published simultaneously with data in the statistical database.
 Official statistics are available on the website at 8:00 a.m. on the date announced in the release calendar.

-Regular press release “Research and Development Expenditure” once a year at the end of November.
-The news release can be viewed on the website of Statistics Estonia in the section Uudiskiri (in Estonian).
+The news can be viewed on the website of Statistics Estonia in the section News.

 The dissemination of data collected for the purpose of producing official statistics is guided by the requirements provided for in § 33, § 34, § 35, § 36, § 38 of the Official Statistics Act.
 Access to microdata and anonymisation of microdata are regulated by Statistics Estonia’s procedure for dissemination of confidential data for scientific purposes.